McKinsey urges end to turnaround pioneer's U.S. racketeering lawsuit

-NEW YORK (Reuters) - McKinsey & Co urged a Manhattan federal judge to dismiss turnaround veteran Jay Alix’s lawsuit claiming the consulting firm operates as a “criminal enterprise” by hiding conflicts of interest in its bankruptcy and restructuring operations.
+NEW YORK, July 31 (Reuters) - McKinsey & Co urged a Manhattan federal judge to dismiss turnaround veteran Jay Alix’s lawsuit claiming the consulting firm operates as a “criminal enterprise” by hiding conflicts of interest in its bankruptcy and restructuring operations.

-In a Monday night court filing, McKinsey labeled Alix’s May 9 lawsuit “the litigation equivalent of a thermonuclear device,” bereft of support for its “stark allegations of fraud” or to show any scheme to harm the firm he founded, AlixPartners.
+In a Monday night court filing, McKinsey labeled Alix’s May 9 lawsuit was “the litigation equivalent of a thermonuclear device,” bereft of support for its “stark allegations of fraud” or to show any scheme to harm Alix’s rival firm, AlixPartners.

 Alix’s lawyer Sean O’Shea rejected McKinsey’s defenses.